 Arriving at court for a hearing

 The court papers tell you when and where your hearing is held.
-You should arrive at the court in good time.
-There are probably other cases scheduled to take place at the same time.

 When you arrive, you should:

 - find out exactly where the hearing is taking place – there should be a list of cases displayed at the court